Published By Nazraeli Press

 Teton National Forest and Road Barrier, Jackson, Wyoming 2009

 Grand Teton National Park and the nearby Yellowstone National Park contain Wilderness Areas.
 The federal government defines wilderness as "an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain."
-Most of the three million annual park visitors never enter the wilderness areas.
 The parks are surrounded by government lands that are leased for commercial timber harvesting, livestock grazing, mining, and other activities.

 Jewett Elk Feedground, Merna, Wyoming 2010